menderbug/wormpowers/Characters/Genesis.md

 A griffon/pterodactyl with both arms and wings, capable of hitting Crawler with a car and dropping large pieces of rubble on him.
 No legs, face is "gargoyle-like".

 A ghostly woman wreathed with chains, with white, "smoky" hair that covered her face and talons for hands.
-She had no lower body extending from the tattered poncho-style cloak she wore, and floated as though she were as light as air.
+She has no lower body extending from the tattered poncho-style cloak she wore, and floated as though she were as light as air.
 Strong enough to shatter plywood.

 A giant woman’s face carved out of bone, surrounded by long, thin, branching tentacles.
 Tough, good for multitasking.

-A creature "like a bison with wings, but her back had a bowl-shaped depression, and she had stubby little legs and antennae."
+A creature "like a bison with wings, but her back has a bowl-shaped depression, and she has stubby little legs and antennae."
 Able to fly and carry Trickster in the basin on her back.

 A giant image of Eden.